p3trus/slave/doc/source/index.rst

 instrument control.

 `Python`_ has many advantages, that make it interresting for the test & measurement industry.
-It easy to learn yet powerfull.
+It is easy to learn yet powerfull.
 Libraries such as `pyvisa`_ or `pyserial`_ are an important step in making python usefull in these field.
 But developers still have to implement device drivers on their own.
 Slave simplifies this even further, providing automatic command